seedcase-project/seedcase-website/design/overview.md

 title: "Overview"
 ---

-For this project, the data infrastructure *framework* is defined as 1) a set of software programs, 2) a defined and fixed set of conventions on the structure and format of the filesystem and URL paths, and 3) a defined structure to the data and associated documentation, all of which are linked together as modular components.
+Seedcase is a data infrastructure *framework*.
+We define framework as 1) a set of software programs, 2) a defined and fixed set of conventions on the structure and format of the filesystem and URL paths, and 3) a defined structure to the data and associated documentation, all of which are linked together as modular components.
 The framework will serve as an open source starting template for setting up data infrastructures that make use of modern tools and processes.

-This framework encompasses four target users and three layers, with a complete schematic shown in Figure 2.
+Seedcase encompasses four target users and three layers, with a complete schematic shown in @fig-detailed-schematic.
 The three layers are the web portal frontend, the database and documentation backend, and the API (Application Programming Interface) that interacts with both.

-![Detailed schematic of the data infrastructure framework.](/images/detailed-schematic.svg)
+![Detailed schematic of the data infrastructure framework.](/images/detailed-schematic.svg){#fig-detailed-schematic}

 ## Guiding principles